As of 14 August 2025

 4. Purposes and legal bases

-• Business development communications to corporate contacts, subject to e-privacy rules.
-Legal bases: Article 6(1)(f) or Article 6(1)(a) consent where required.
+Legal basis: Article 6(1)(f) or Article 6(1)(a) where consent is required.

 5. Recipients and processors